mkssri/hobbies/comedy/README.md

 57. Two muffins were sitting in an oven.
 One turned to the other and said, "wow it's pretty hot in here."
 The other one shouted AHAAA! a talking muffin.
 HAHA
 58. what is forrest gump's email password ?
 1forrest1 : sound's like: run forrest run haha.
 59. Did you hear about the guy who invented the knock-knock joke?
 He won the "no-bell" prize.
 HAHA

+---

+- Date: 12/25/23

+60. Two guys walk in to a bar.
+The third guy ducks.
+61. What do you call a fake noodle?
+An impasta. ('impostor': pretending to be someone else)
+62. Why does Snoop Dogg use an umbrella?
+For drizzle. (sounds like: causual)
+63. What do you call an alligator in a vest?
+An in-vest-igator.
+64. What kind of tea is hard to swallo?
+Reality.
+65. A man and a giraffe walk into a bar.
+After a few drinks, the giraffe falls over and dies.
+The man begins to walk out when the bartender stops him.
+"Hey, you can't leave that lyin' there!"
+That bartender yells out.
+    The man turns around: "it's not a lion. it's a giraffe."
+66. Why can't a nose be 12 inches long?
+BecaUSE then it would be a foot.
+(1 foot = 12 inches)
+67. Why don't dinosaurs talk?
+Because they are dead.

+---